 Red campion (Silene dioica), also known as red catchfly, is a classic cottage-garden flower, producing a bounty of bright pink blooms on 18- to 24-inch-tall stems in early or mid spring through late spring, over dense mounds of rich green leaves.
-Some plants produce only male flowers (these tend to bloom a few weeks longer, into early summer); others produce only female flowers (these produce seed if you also have male plants).
+Some plants produce only male flowers (these tend to bloom a few weeks longer, into early summer); others produce only female flowers (which produce seed if you also have male plants).
 Red campion tends to act like a biennial or a short-lived perennial.
 It is reportedly hardy in Zones 5 to 8.

 Please read the germination information as well before ordering.